abnobrega/abnobrega.github.io/README.md

-# Alexandre Bonturi — Backend & Web3 Engineer
+# Alexandre Bonturi — Backend & Web3 Software Engineer

 👋 Hi!
 I’m Alexandre Bonturi Nóbrega, a backend and Web3 software engineer passionate about blockchain and smart contracts development.
 With a strong foundation in mathematics, I focus on delivering secure, scalable solutions through a logical and analytical approach to problem-solving.
+I enjoy contributing to open-source projects and collaborating with the Web3 community.
+Let’s connect and build the future of decentralized tech together!

 ## 💡 About Me
 - Backend & Web3 Software Engineer with experience in Java, Node.js, Solidity, and Rust.